apiad/lovelaice/bot_help.md

 As a bonus, you can use the /imagine command to generate images, one at a time, using Stable Diffusion.

+This bot can publish notes to Telegraph.
+Send /login to connect your account and edit those notes.

 First-time users get 100 free credits (~80 minutes of recording or ~12 images).
 To check your credits, send /status.
 To buy more credits, send /buy.